 Kevin Bruinsma is in his sixth season with the men's basketball program and his second as the Director of Player Personnel.
-Bruinsman spent two seasons as an assistant coach and his first two years as the program's Director of Basketball Operations.
+Bruinsma spent two seasons as an assistant coach and his first two years as the program's Director of Basketball Operations.

 Bruinsma, who will handle a variety of duties within the basketball program, helped the Penguins reach the Horizon League Tournament semifinals for the first time and coached two of the top offensive teams in the program's history.

-Last season, the Penguins set the school scoring record with 2,616 points and marked the eighth straight year YSU scored at least 2,000 points in a year.
+In 2016-17, the Penguins set the school scoring record with 2,616 points and marked the eighth straight year YSU scored at least 2,000 points in a year.

-Junior Cameron Morse was named to the National Association of Basketball Coaches (NABC) All-District 12 First-Team and the All-Horizon League First-Team.
+Cameron Morse was named to the National Association of Basketball Coaches (NABC) All-District 12 First-Team and the All-Horizon League First-Team.
 Morse led the Horizon League in scoring with 23.2 points per game in league games and ranked second overall with 22.9 points per game.
 He also ranked ninth nationally in points per game.
 His 711 points set the YSU Division I single-season scoring record and are the second-most in a single season in school history.